UBC-MDS/regscoreR/README.md

 ### Problem

-Currently, in R ecosystems, there is no single package that provides easy calculation for AIC, BIC, Mallow's $C_p$, and a united table summary of scores for all models that users can refer to to compare and choose the best model.
+Currently, in R ecosystems, there is no single package that provides easy calculation for AIC, BIC, Mallow's C_p, and a united table summary of scores for all models that users can refer to to compare and choose the best model.
 This leads to manual mathematical calculation, lengthy codes or usage of several packages to obtain one task, which is inefficient.

 ### Solution